 The Advisory Council exists to advise the executive team and other team members as appropriate, and may get involved with specific projects or challenges.
 The advice is available both as requested by the exec team and also by Advisory Council members proactively contacting the exec team with ideas, leads or opportunities.
 The Advisory Council is a group of advisors, rather than a Board which aims to form consensus or decisions.

-Other groups related to governance of Open Knowledge International, such as the International Council, may exist and should have their terms of reference framed as to not conflict with the Board of Directors.
+Other groups related to governance of Open Knowledge Foundation, such as the International Council, may exist and should have their terms of reference framed as to not conflict with the Board of Directors.

 Board members may join the board from time to time.
 Potential board members may be found by: